dagross/capstone/readme.md

 ## Conclusions
-As it was specified in the problem statement, model results exceeds baseline accuracy (**0.529**)  with accuracy at **0.6634** and f1 score at **0.6079**.
-A ~13 percent increase at fake detecting accuracy could significantly improve antifake algorithms.
-We recommend our company stakeholders using this model, however, as there is still a mistake in 35% of classifications, most optimal solution would be to implement it first on a small testing campaigns, to deeply analyse economical effect.
+As it was specified in the problem statement, model results exceeds baseline accuracy (**0.529**)  with accuracy at **0.585**.
+A **~5.6** percent increase at fake detecting accuracy could significantly improve antifake algorithms.
+We recommend our company stakeholders using this model, however, as there is still a mistake in 41% of classifications, most optimal solution would be to implement it first on a small testing campaigns, to deeply analyze model effectiveness.